 userMapping

-Settings to ensure that the identity derivied from the ID token matches the Kubernetes identity.
-If set, the ID token is used to infer the user identity that can be used to make authorization decisions.
-If unset, no authorization occurs.
+Settings to ensure that the identity derived from the ID token matches the Kubernetes identity.
+If set, the ID token is used to infer user identity, which can be used to make authorization decisions.
+If unset or empty, no authorization is made.

 FieldDescription